Sonic's (SONC) CEO Cliff Hudson on Q3 2017 Results - Earnings Call Transcript

 Brett Levy

 You talked a little bit about accelerating some of these initiatives on POPS and your excitement about the integration of mobile.
 What have you seen in the tests that you can share?
-What are learning from your customers, how are they using it, frequency checks, things of that nature and can you give us a sense also just what the actual traffic number was as you gave us a little bit of a mix of pricing, is it just literally -- is there anything else or is it just the mix in the price for this quarter?
+What are you learning from your customers, how are they using it, frequency check, things of that nature, and can you give us a sense also just what the actual traffic number was as you gave us a little bit of a mix of pricing, is it just literally -- is there anything else or is it just the mix in the price for this quarter?

 Cliff Hudson

-Why don’t I deal with the first part of it and Claudia will give you reactions on the later part of it within a moment here.
+Why don’t I deal with the first part of it and Claudia will give you reactions on the latter part of it in a moment here.
 So I want to be clear about my terminology, as I've said we shift resources.
 It's a little less of an acceleration because if I were using the term acceleration, it would probably immediately make you say, well that's great, how quickly is that going to happen.

-The fact is, these things occur progressively.
+The fact is these things occur progressively.
 I mean, our industry competitors that are doing very well with these tools have been utilizing them for years and building data banks and leveraging that, so building knowledge, that they can then utilize in their business.

 So to the extent that we started using things like this, we've used them more for market segment or trade area segmentation rather than customers segmentation, where we've now moved to the point with this revised app that does integrate it with POPS and POS that when we get to the point that we have mobile order, we will have a much more robust tool that will allows us to start building that data on an individual basis and we can have far more associations, not one, to that individual, but two, with demographics when a person -- when a women living in Austin does this and so on.